ari1337an/leetcode-grind/README.md

 ## 🛠 Tech Stack

 - Primary: **C++**
-- Editor: Google Docs (for putting myself in more constrained scenario)
+- Editor: Google Docs (for putting myself in more constrained scenario) or CotEditor (all helps turned off)

 ---